Olivetti: Computers

 Olivetti's first modern personal computer, the M20, featuring a Zilog Z8000 CPU, was released in 1982.
 The M20 was followed in 1983 by the M24, a clone of the IBM PC using DOS and the Intel 8086 processor (at 8 MHz) instead of the Intel 8088 used by IBM (at 4.77 MHz).
 The M24 was sold in North America as the AT&T 6300.
 Olivetti also manufactured the AT&T 6300 Plus, which could run both DOS and Unix.
 The M24 in the US also was sold as Xerox 6060.
 The Olivetti M28 was the firm's first PC to have the Intel 80286 processor.
 The same year Olivetti produced its M10 laptop computer, an 8085-based workalike of the successful Radio Shack TRS-80 Model 100, which it marketed in Europe.
 These were the first laptops to sell in million-unit quantities, though the Olivetti M10 itself only attained sales figures in the tens of thousands and went out of production within two years.

-During the 1980s and 1990s Olivetti continued to release PC compatible machines, facing mounting competition from other brands.
-It turned to laptops, introducing in 1991 the D33, a laptop in a carry case, and continuing with the M111, M211, S20, D33, Philos and Echos series.
-A very interesting subnotebook was the Quaderno, about the same size as an A5 paper – it was the grandfather of the netbooks introduced 20 years later.
+During the 1980s and 1990s, Olivetti continued to release PC-compatible machines, facing mounting competition from other brands.
+It turned to producing laptops: in 1991 it introduced the D33, a laptop in a carry case, and later the M111, M211, S20, D33, Philos and Echos series.
+A very interesting subnotebook was the Quaderno, about the same size as an A5 paper – it was the grandfather of netbook computers introduced 20 years later.

-Olivetti did attempt to recover its position by introducing the Envision in 1995, a full multimedia PC, to be used in the living room; this project was a failure.
+Olivetti tried to recover its position by introducing the Envision in 1995, a full multimedia PC to be used in a living room; this project was a failure.
 Gateway also introduced a similar product in the U.S., called the Destination 2000, around the same period, to a similarly mixed commercial reception.

 The company continued to develop personal computers until it sold its PC business in 1997.